MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-guided-help-learning-path.md

 ## How is Learning Path different from customizable Help?
  Customizable Help allows you to override the default [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] apps Help and point users in your organization to a different URL for Help.
 Or you can override the Help for a highly customized entity so that you can better describe your workflow.

- Learning Path lets you add customizable Help that users see in [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] when they open a page, perform an action, or select the Help button (?).
+ Learning Path lets you add customizable Help that users see in the app when they open a page, perform an action, or select the Help button (?).

  For more information about customizable Help, see [Customize the Help experience](https://technet.microsoft.com/library/dn832079.aspx).